 NORMAN, Donald, Things That Make Us Smart: defending human attributes in the age of the machine, New York: Addison Wesley, 1993

-PERROW, Charles, Normal Accidents: Living with high-risk technologies, New York: Basic Books, 1984 The classic on technological fallibility in complex systems, yet to be upstaged.
+PERROW, Charles, Normal Accidents: Living with high-risk technologies, New York: Basic Books, 1984 The classic on technological fallibility in complex systems.

 ROBSON, Colin, Real World Research, Oxford: Blackwell, 1993, Second edition 2002.
 This is the methodology book to read if you want to carry out practical studies in real situations.
 Practical in an academic sort of way.
 The second edition is a thorough update and has more material than the first.